-Organized Soroptimist International of St. Helena and Soroptimist St. Helena Sunrise, the 3 hour program will offer some light snacks followed by a guest speaker and a panel discussion on identifying and reporting incidents of human trafficking within the community.
+Organized by Soroptimist International of St. Helena and Soroptimist St. Helena Sunrise, the 3-hour program will offer some light snacks followed by a guest speaker and a panel discussion on identifying and reporting incidents of human trafficking within the community.

 Specific interest groups encouraged to attend the seminar include police and fire departments, teachers, counselors, foster parents, lawyers, social workers, therapists, nurses, doctors, city and county officials.
 All community members are encouraged to attend as this crime is happening in our backyard.